 How to crochet a pipsqueak chemo cap is fairly easy.
 This hat will give a chemo therapy patient a fashionable option during the winter months, as long as their scalp doesn’t have blisters.
 If you follow the free crochet pattern below, you will find it isn’t as hard as it may seem, to use a fuzzy yarn.
 You can purchase the ad free pdf crochet pattern, for the Pipsqueak Chemo Cap at RAVELRY and ETSY.

 Some chemo patients may not be able to wear a fuzzy hat like this, as their skin may be blistered, but it can also provide soft comfort for those that are not feeling well.

 It would bring my heart joy to know that you will use this free crochet pattern, to make chemo caps for a local cancer center near you.
 I stopped at my local center and asked if this type of chemo cap would be appropriate, and they said yes.
 They were excited about this design, and then mentioned there is a need for chemo caps for the gents.
 I will be happy to oblige.

-There are two other chemo cap designs on this blog.
+There are a few other chemo cap designs on this blog.
 I would love it if you would visit them and use those crochet patterns as well.

 Ladies Fancy Chemo Cap

 - 1 Supplies For the Pipsqueak Chemo Cap

 Bernat Pipsqueak: colorway – Sweet Cherry, Tickle Me Pink & Balloon Red

 MC = approximately 100-110 yds CC = approx. 70 yds

 MC = approximately 70-80 yds CC = approx. 50 yds